Correcting the timing difference between cylinders on the /2 BMW motorcycle twin.

 You may find that the distance between marks has increased.
 Return the advance to your previously “calibrated spot” and hit it the other way.
 You may find that things are in the way for the “other” hit.
 Rotate the engine 180 degrees and try again.
 It is very important to be able to know which way you are hitting it so that you can change as need be.
 I have had to “chase” the marks back and forth a few times to finally get it.
 I have had a very few /2 where I couldn’t move them at all.
 At least not with the “hit” I was willing to give it.

 You have it where you are willing to live with it.
 Now fully tighten down the 6 mm rotor bolt.
 It doesn’t need much tightening as it is a taper fit.
-In fact you really don’t want the bolt very tight.
+In fact, you really don’t want the bolt to be very tight.
 I have never seen one come loose while running.
 More have been too tight.
 Test it again and see if the marks stay once the rotor taper is fully seated.

 Mounting the advance unit

 The advance unit has a round peg that is supposed to align with a notch in the rotor shaft.
 That is supposed to be a precise fit to keep the timing in place and be repeatable.
 When all is new, the advance had a “slight” amount of slack on the rotor shaft.
 The timing would vary slightly, depending upon whether one would hold the advance in the clockwise or counterclockwise position while tightening up the Allen bolt.
 Sometimes the mechanic would only get it close and not really aligned.
 Then the round peg would take a bit out of the end of the rotor and widen the notch.
 That gives the advance even more slack and more possible error in timing.
 My solution was to hold the advance with the play in the clockwise position of its slack.
 That is the same direction of tightening the bolt.
 If you always do that, then you will have repeatable timing when you remove and replace the advance mechanism.
 I have seen many rotor shafts with several “new” notches from someone having no clue as to the alignment peg and its purpose.
-Soon the peg is smashed and won’t fit the notch in the end of the shaft.
+Soon the peg is smashed and won’t fit the notch at the end of the shaft.

 It is not uncommon for someone to over tighten the (6 mm Allen wrench) bolt that the advance smashes down on the rotor nose so hard that it is “mushroomed” outwards.
 This mushroom effect serves to jam the advance unit and keep it from operating smoothly.
 Correcting this error means removing the mag rotor and filing the mushroomed metal off.
 You can test it in your hand by installing the advance unit and tightening the advance down to a normal amount.
 Then check to see if the fly weights operate smoothly.